rethinkdb/www/_posts/2015-12-22-alt-jvm-driver.md

 # Clojure

-[Clojure][] is a functional programming language that is modeled after lisp.
+[Clojure][] is a functional programming language that is modeled after Lisp.
 It is extremely flexible and expressive, with support for dynamic typing and macros.
 The following example demonstrates how to import the module, establish a connection to the database, perform a query, and display the output: